 \section{Inverse Noise Correction for Flow Models}

-In the analysis so far, we have established bias-variance tradeoffs for diffusion models - models which use SDEs to sample from a target distribution.
-We now extend this analysis to flow models, which use ODEs to sample.
-Flow models follow a deterministic ODE starting from an initial (random) noise.
-The bias-variance results from the previous section indicate that, conditioned on the initial noise vector, the variance of reward should be zero, making the learning process potentially easier.
-Another property of flow models is that because of the deterministic mapping, they admit reversal - this property has been utilized extensively in the literature to map images to `noise' for image editing \cite{rout2024semantic, garibi2024renoise} and as part of the 2-rectification \cite{liu2022flow} to achieve straighter flows.
-We will combine these two ideas to develop a framework for improving flow models \textit{even without explicit rewards.} We now develop this idea from first principles.
+In the analysis so far, we have looked at intermediate distribution shaping in the context of KL regularized reward maximization.
+In particular, we have we have established bias-variance tradeoffs for diffusion models - models which use SDEs to sample from a target distribution.
+We now consider rectified flow models, which follow a deterministic ODE starting from an initial (random) noise.
+Hence, the final generated sample is completely determined by the initial noise.
+Further, the bias-variance results from the previous section indicate that the learning process is potentially easier at the initial noise level.

+Since the final sample distribution is completely determined by the initial noise distribution, we ask the following question: can we correct for errors in the (learned) final distribution of the pre-trained model by correcting the initial noise distribution?
+Along with results from the bias-variance tradeoff discussion, we utilize another property of flow models: they admit an exact reversal.
+This property has been utilized extensively in the literature to map images to `noise' for image editing \cite{rout2024semantic, garibi2024renoise} and as part of the 2-rectification \cite{liu2022flow} to achieve straighter flows.
+We will combine these two ideas to answer the above question and develop a framework for improving flow models \textit{even without explicit rewards}, by correcting for errors in the pre-trained distribution.
+We now develop this idea from first principles.

 We restrict our attention to flow models with optimal transport based interpolation \citep{lipman2022flow, liu2022flow}, which learn a velocity field $v(x, t): \mathbb{R}^d \times [0,1] \to \mathbb{R}^d$ such that the following ODE's solution at time $t = 1$ has the target distribution $p^{\text{data}}$: